ActivistChecklist/ActivistChecklist.org/README.md

 This repository uses dual licensing:

-- All source code is licensed under the [GNU General Public License v3.0](LICENSE)
+- All source code is licensed under the [GNU General Public License v3.0](LICENSE-CODE)
-- All content, images, and other non-code assets are licensed under the [Creative Commons BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/)
+- All content, images, and other non-code assets are licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license](https://creativecommons.org/licenses/by-nc-sa/4.0/)